© 2024 WGCU News

 Earthjustice said the court's opinion indicates Moss did not agree with the state's contentions, and Florida’s program did not include adequate analysis of species-specific impacts nor provide proof Florida’s program would not jeopardize endangered or threatened species.

-The shift has been backed by business groups such as the Florida Chamber of Commerce and the Association of Florida Community Developers.
+The move to allow the state to make certain federal permitting decisions has been backed by business groups such as the Florida Chamber of Commerce and the Association of Florida Community Developers.
 Supporters argued it would reduce duplicative state and federal permitting and give Florida more control.

 Environmental groups touted Moss’ ruling, which covers permits for dredge and fill activities often associated with large developments such as Kingston and Bellmar which, combined, would involve 11,884 acres of land, build 15,208 residential units, and create 800,000 square feet of commercial space.